PaluchowskiMatthew/MachineLearning/Projects/project2/README.md

 <a name="Deliverables"/>
 ## Deliverables
+### Kaggle
-Keggle: The best the score, the higher the grade!
+  The better the score, the higher the grade!
+### Report
-Report: Your 4 page report as .pdf
+  Your 4 page report as .pdf
+### Code
-• Code: The complete executable and documented Python code, as one .zip file.
+  The complete executable and documented Python code, as one .zip file.
 Rules for the code part:
-– Reproducibility: In your submission, you must provide a script run.py which produces exactly the same .csv predictions which you used in your best submission to the competition on Kaggle.
+- Reproducibility: In your submission, you must provide a script run.py which produces exactly the same .csv predictions which you used in your best submission to the competition on Kaggle.
 This includes a clear ReadMe file explaining how to reproduce your setup, including precise training, prediction and installation instructions if additional libraries are used - the same way as if you would ideally instruct a new teammate to start working with your code.
-– Documentation: Your ML system must be clearly described in your PDF report and also welldocumented in the code itself.
+- Documentation: Your ML system must be clearly described in your PDF report and also well documented in the code itself.
 A clear ReadMe file must be provided.
 The documentation must also include all data preparation, feature generation as well as cross-validation steps that you have used.
-– External ML libraries are allowed, as long as accurately cited and documented.
+- External ML libraries are allowed, as long as accurately cited and documented.
-– External datasets are allowed, as long as accurately cited and documented.
+- External datasets are allowed, as long as accurately cited and documented.

 <a name="Timeplan"/>
 ## Timeplan